Guide to Work, Study, Travel and Living Abroad

 Cell phones and Smartphones

-The first item on most people’s list of what to take overseas is their cell phone, now most often packaged with sophisticated smartphone capabilities.
-If you plan on bringing your phone with you, make sure it is the now widely adopted GSM mobile phone with multi-band capabilities.
+The first item on most people’s list of what to take overseas is their cell phone, now almost always packaged with sophisticated smartphone capabilities.
+If you plan on bringing your phone, make sure it is the now widely adopted GSM mobile phone with multi-band capabilities.
 GSM has become the de facto global standard for mobile communications, with over 50% market share, and operates worldwide.
-If you have a GSM phone, you can generally use your provider’s international roaming service, or even better switch out the SIM card and sign up with a cheaper local phone service provider at your destination or new home abroad.
+You can use your provider’s international roaming service if you have a GSM phone.

 Power Compatibility and Other Issues